ceeoinnovations/OnshapeFlaskServer/README.md

 the file.
 Also change how long each frame is shown with duration, where the default 0 makes a seamless transition.
 Creating the GIF does take a longer time the more frames there are in the GIF, along with increasing the size.
 Adding more frames is the easiest way to slow down the GIF while keeping it smooth, but duration of each frame also works.
-Progressed is displayed in the terminal where the Flask app is, but sadly not on the webpage.
-The example below skipped about 30-60 seconds of loading the GIF, does not move the pieces in real time like Rotate & Graph, all work is behind the scenes by just doing what was done in the Image Maker, multiple times.
+Progress is displayed in the terminal where the Flask app is, but sadly not on the webpage.
+The example below skipped about 30-60 seconds of loading the GIF.
+This tool does not move the pieces in real time like Rotate & Graph as all work is behind the scenes by just doing what was done in the Image Maker, multiple times.
 GIFs are saved at `static/images`.

+##### GIF Settings:
+**IN PROGRESS**

+- **Frames** (Integer): Edits how many frames are in the GIF.
+More frames takes longer to load, but also can make the GIF move slower and therefore look smoother as 60 frames of 360 degrees is 6 degrees each frame instead of 10 frames of 360 at 36 degrees each frame.
+- **Rotation**
+  - **Rotation Direction**(Boolean): Multiple directions can be selected from the listed X, Y, and Z direction.
+When selected it rotates the camera around that axis, and selecting none of them equals no rotation.
+  - **Total Rotation**(Integer): Edits how many degrees the camera spins in its given frames.
+Ending in a multiple of 360 will make the GIF perfectly loop.
+Positive values are clockwise, negative counterclockwise.

 Example Screen Recording: <br> ![](./examples/GifMaker.gif)